 Who it suits

 Anyone whose main priority is paying as little as possible per gram of protein.
 If you buy Myprotein Impact Whey because it is cheap, Bulk should be your first comparison.
+Both deliver a strong amino acids profile suitable for post workout recovery, so the switch is straightforward.

 Why it is worth switching